6849-2020/hp_protein_folding/README.md

    score is achieved, 2 prints when the current max score is matched or beaten, 3 prints lots of intermediate stuff too)

-So for example, you could run `hearn-hp PHHPPHPHPH 6 2`.
+So for example, you could run `hp_folder PHHPPHPHPH 6 2`.

 If you want to use a square grid instead of a triangular one, change lines 163-164.